Forced organ harvesting from Falun Gong practitioners in China: Increase in nationwide organ transplants after 1999

-Discrepancy in known sources of organs
+Low quantity of known sources of organs

 According to a US congressional report in 2005, up to 95% of organ transplants in China are sourced from prisoners.
 However, China does not perform enough legal executions to account for the large number of transplants that are performed, and voluntary donations are exceedingly rare (only 130 people registered as voluntary organ donors nationwide from 2003 to 2009).

 In 2006, the number of individuals sentenced to death and executed was far fewer than the number of transplants.
 Based on publicly available reports, Amnesty International documented 1,770 executions in 2006; high-end estimates put the figure closer to 8,000.
 Because China lacks an organized organ matching and allocation system, and in order to satisfy expectations for very short wait times, it is rare that multiple organs are harvested from the same donor.
 Moreover, many death row inmates have health conditions such as hepatitis B that would frequently disqualify them as organ donors.
 This suggests the existence of a secondary source for organs.

-In a statement before the U.S. House of Representatives, Damon Noto, a spokeman for Doctors Against Forced Organ Harvesting said "the prisoners sentenced to death cannot fully account for all the transplantations that are taking place in China ...
+In a statement before the U.S. House of Representatives, Damon Noto, a spokesman for Doctors Against Forced Organ Harvesting said "the prisoners sentenced to death cannot fully account for all the transplantations that are taking place in China ...
 Even if they executed 10,000 and transplanted 10,000 a year, there would still be a very large discrepancy.
 Why is that?
 It is simply impossible that those 10,000 people executed would match perfectly the 10,000 people that needed the organs."
 David Kilgour and David Matas similarly wrote that traditional sources of transplants such as executed prisoners, donors, and the brain dead "come nowhere near to explaining the total number of transplants across China."
 Like Noto, they point to the large number of Falun Gong practitioners in the labor camp and prison system as a likely alternative source for organs.